-AT&T announces 4G LTE network expansion, Pantech Discover Android 4.1.2 updateAlex Wagner - Deputy Managing Editor, News Desk
+AT&T announces 4G LTE network expansion, Pantech Discover Android 4.1.2 updateAlex Wagner - Editorial Director of News and Content

 It looks like AT&T is trying to end July with a bang, as the big blue carrier today announced that it has expanded its 4G LTE network and has begun rolling out an Android 4.1.2 update to the Pantech Discover.
 First up, AT&T has activated its LTE service in several new cities across the country and has also expanded its existing LTE footprint in other locales.
 The list of markets announced so far looks like this:

 - Arkadelphia, Ark. (includes portions of Caddo Valley, Friendship, Gum Springs, Malvern, Poyen, Saginaw, Social Hill and surrounding communities)

 - Russellville, Ark. (includes parts of Atkins, Damascus, Dardanelle, London, Morrilton, Plumerville, Pottsville and surrounding communities)